 - Must be pursuing, or plan to pursue, a degree with a focus on cybersecurity or information assurance.

-- Must be eligible to begin the first or second year of a Master’s Degree program or pursue doctoral studies
+- Must be pursuing a Master’s Degree program or doctoral studies

 - GPA must be at least 3.5 on a 4.0 scale (or an analogous rank based on a comparable scale)